 To keep the specifications simpler and given the frequency and NF assumptions made, it was agreed to keep the REFSENS same for majority of bands, irrespective of the band to band variation.
 For some specific bands with FDL_low higher than 2400 MHz and higher noise figure, there can be additional relaxation and that relaxation will be recorded in the specification.

+For FR2, given the band number and power classes are limited, an offset approach is adopted.
+The REFSENS for LR is derived based on the differences contributed by various factors compared with MR’s REFSENS for each band.
+The following factors are considered in derivation for power class 3:

+NF+IM is 12 dB, (1dB degraded from low FR2 band MR)

+Diversity gain is -3 dB (3dB degraded from MR)

+Antenna gain assumption is based on single element rather a 4-element array (6 dB degraded from MR)

+The SNR proposal for FR2 LP-WUS is -4.5 dB (3.5 dB improvement from MR)

+BW adjustment (degraded by 10log(NRB/11) from MR)

+The net degradation of LP-WUS sensitivity from MR connected mode PDSCH requirement is therefore (1+3 + 6 -3.5 +10log(NRB/11)) dB, i.e. 6.5 + 10log(NRB/11) dB.
+For power class 7, antenna gain assumption is based on 2-element array and thus 3dB degradation instead of 6dB, resulting in a 3dB smaller offset than PC3, i.e. 3.5 + 10log(NRB/11) dB.

+So the FR2 LR REFSENS is defined as

+PREFSENS,LPWUS= PREFSENS+0.5+10log10NRBNRB, LPWUS+X dB

+Where X=6 for FR2 power class 3 and X=3 for FR2 power class 7.

 7.1.5 ASCS requirements

 Adjacent subcarrier selectivity (ASCS) is a measure of a receiver's ability to receive an LP-WUS signal at its configured channel frequency in the presence of adjacent in-band NR signal(s).
 The in-band LP-WUS and NR signal should be same PSD and be separated by a given frequency offset (guard RB) between LP-WUS and NR, and the NR signal occupies the remaining RB resources within the maximum transmission bandwidth configuration, excluding the LP-WUS RBs.